shuklak13/Amazon_Product_Quality/README.md

 ![Probability of MCMC](https://github.com/shuklak13/Amazon_Product_Quality/blob/master/images/Priors.JPG)

-The probabilities P(S|U,R) are dependent on priors alpha, beta, and delta (referred to as "gamma" below).
+The probabilities P(S|U,R) are dependent on priors alpha, beta, and delta.

 * "Alpha"=`P(S=1 | U=1, R=0)` is the probability that a positive user rates a negative product positively.
 It can be interpreted as the strength of a user's positivity on a review's rating.
 * "Beta"=`P(S=1 | U=0, R=1)` is the probability that a negative user rates a positive product positively.
 It can be interpreted as the strength of a product's quality on a review's rating.